-Facebook bans second quiz app over concerns user data misused
+Facebook bans second quiz app over user data misuse

 -

-Facebook bans second quiz app over concerns user data misused
+Facebook bans second quiz app over user data misuse

-Facebook has banned a quiz app from its platform for refusing an inspection and over concerns that data on as many as four million users was misused.
+Facebook has banned a quiz application from its platform after the game app refused an inspection over data concerns.

+It comes as data on as many as four million users was misused.

 The social media company said it took action against the myPersonality app after it found user information was shared with researchers and companies "with only limited protections in place".